Bruno Montelongo: Club career

 Montelongo started his professional career with River Plate Montevideo, playing with their first team since 2007.
 In August 2010, he was loaned out to Italian Serie A club Milan, while River president, Juan José Tudurí has been reported saying that Milan will decide within five or six months whether to fully purchase the player or not.

-On 26 January 2011, Bologna announced to have acquired Montelongo's playing rights on loan from Milan, a sub-loan.
+On 26 January 2011, Bologna announced that it had acquired Montelongo's playing rights on loan from Milan, a sub-loan.

 Montelongo joined Spanish club Xerez CD on 11 September 2018.
 Exactly 3 months later the club announced, that they had terminated the players contract because he had received an offer from his home country, that he had accepted.
 The club turned out to be Centro Atlético Fénix, which he signed for on 8 January 2019.
 He left Fénix again at the end of the year.

-Montelongo remained without club until the end of July 2020, where he signed with Rampla Juniors for the rest of the year.
+Montelongo remained without a club until the end of July 2020, when he signed with Rampla Juniors for the rest of the year.
 In December 2020, Montelongo tore his anterior cruciate ligament for the third time in his career (first time in 2008 and second time in 2011).
 However, he was offered to stay at the club and extended his contract.